 4. Market Yourself Online To Become A Freelancer

-Digital Marketing is a key part of promoting your business in this modern-day and there are many avenues you can do this on.
+Digital Marketing is a key part of promoting your business today, and there are many avenues you can take.

 Social media is an example of this.
 Filter down which social media platform your clients tend to use.